ctrueden/ctrueden.github.io/_posts/2005-01-26-the-empire-expands.md

 * * *

-"correct is consensus
+> correct is consensus
-everything else, nonsense
+> everything else, nonsense
-forward is the hope
+> forward is the hope
-forget recompense
+> forget recompense
-peace and tranquility is only for the wealthy
+> peace and tranquility is only for the wealthy
-dearth for the masses and inequality"
+> dearth for the masses and inequality

-\--Bad Religion, "Strange Denial"
+—Bad Religion, "Strange Denial"